Battle of Ilovaisk: Ukrainian forces retreat and massacre

 During the withdrawal of the southern column, around 300 Ukrainian soldiers and Donbas Battalion fighters were able to take the village of Chervonosilske, losing several IFVs after being fired upon by Russian forces.
 Ukrainian troops seized and destroyed two T-72B3 tanks of the 6th Tank Brigade that were in that village, captured two of the brigade's soldiers and two paratroopers of the 31st Air Assault Brigade.
 Half of the Ukrainian soldiers were already wounded, but they managed to hold the village until the next day.
 On 30 August, Dnipro-2 Battalion commander Yuriy Lysenko attempted to contact Russian commanders.
 They made an agreement according to which Ukrainian forces would surrender their weapons and be evacuated under Red Cross supervision, releasing captured Russian POWs.

 By 31 August, almost all of the Ukrainian soldiers had withdrawn to agreed-upon positions, with Russia and the DPR insurgents re-entering the city on the same day.
 The city was fully secured on 1 September.
 Small-scale fighting continued for another day.

 Casualties

 One fleeing Ukrainian soldier described the situation as "a real meat grinder".
 The Ukrainian government described the events as a "massacre".
 One insurgent commander said he had taken 173 Ukrainian soldiers prisoner near Ilovaisk, in the aftermath of the ambush.
-He said that he would use them as laborers to rebuild destroyed Donbass cities.
+He said that he would use them as laborers to rebuild destroyed Donbas cities.
 A Ukrainian official said that, in total, more than 500 Ukrainian soldiers had been taken prisoner by pro-Russian forces.

 Commanders and soldiers of the Ukrainian volunteer paramilitary battalions blamed the Ilovaisk incident on Ukrainian army leadership and felt "betrayed by Ukraine" in its aftermath.
 According to an advisor of Internal Affairs Minister Arsen Avakov, 97 Ukrainian soldiers managed to escape from Ilovaisk on 1 September.